ruyd/Concentrate/README.md

 - Low Brightness Dark-Mode NewTab with Hidden Links and Clock
 - Speed Adjustable AutoScroll with Keyboard Shortcuts for Reading
 - FullScreen by Click and DoubleClick
+- Auto Mute - CNN and anything new that comes up

-A modern add-on for a quiet and focused browsing experience.
+A Modern Add-on for a Quiet and Focused Browsing Experience.

 ![Image](visuals/Concentrate1280x800.png)